container-images/postfix/POSTFIX_CERTS_GENERATION.md

-# Steps for generation self-signed SSL certificate for postfix
+# Steps for generating self-signed SSL certificate for postfix
 Let's create a self-signed SSL certificate in cert directory.
 In order to do it let's create `certs` directory.
 The `certs` directory supposes to be in /etc/postfix directory.